President Trump 'So Happy' Black Unemployment Rate At A Historic Low

 We have more work to do—but what a great way to start the new year!

-The president's Council of Economic Advisers said Friday the "economy's engine" was responsible for benefits being felt across the board, adding:
+The president's Council of Economic Advisers said Friday that the "economy's engine" was responsible for benefits being felt across the board, adding:

 "The overall unemployment rate, which by October had dropped to 4.1 percent, represented a 17-year low by year's end.
-The benefits of the low rates were felt broadly, resulting in unemployment rates for America's veterans, African-Americans, and Hispanics that reached historic lows in 2017."
+The benefits of the low rates were felt broadly, resulting in unemployment rates for America's veterans, African-Americans and Hispanics that reached historic lows in 2017."

 White House deputy press secretary Raj Shah went further and praised the president's policies for having a direct correlation to the new low in black unemployment.
 He tweeted: